snsnsns/snsnsns.github.io/_pages/about.md

 subtitle: Background information
 description: Art Direction & Design
 ---
-I am a graphic designer and the art director at *Dallas Observer*.
-I have been working in editorial design since the early aughts, when I started as an editor and production manager at American University's *Eagle*.
-Post college, I was working in New York at Condé Nast's men's fashion weekly when the recession hit.
-So, I decided to follow my interest in typography and studied in England.
-I received a masters of arts in typeface design from the University of Reading in 2010.
-In 2012, my partner and I left New York for his career in live-event/theater technology, which brought us to Southern California, followed by Texas.
-It feels at times that I am semi-nomadic, having also lived on both coasts, the Midwest and the South.
-But I've loved everywhere I've ended up and feel lucky to be strongly aquainted with America.
+I am a journalist, graphic designer and art director at *Dallas Observer*.
+I studied journalism and international relations at American University as my undergrad and earned a masters of arts in typeface design from the University of Reading, England in 2010.
+Some day I'll finish a typeface.

+I've lived in New York, Chicago, St. Louis, Dallas, Southern California, Washington, D.C., Reading and Berlin.
+My work has been heavily design for print and web, but I also create data-driven graphics, do event design, brand design and marketing.
+I'm available for freelance work.

 __Media Companies/Publications__
 + *Foreign Policy*